wildmountainfarms/solarthing/other/docs/influxdb_setup.md

-# Setting up InfluxDB Database
+# Setting up InfluxDB 1.X Database (deprecated)
-**Note: SolarThing only works on InfluxDB 1.X!
-It does not support InfluxDB 2.0!**
+For new users, please do not use InfluxDB 1.X unless you have a reason (more familiar, etc).
+Go [here](./influxdb2_setup.md) for InfluxDB 2.0 setup.

+---

 ### Installing
-Click [here](https://docs.influxdata.com/influxdb/v1.7/introduction/installation/) to go to the install page.
+Click [here](https://docs.influxdata.com/influxdb/v1.7/introduction/installation/) to go to the installation page.
 Once installed, you don't need to do anything to the installation itself, it's ready to go!

 ### Configuring SolarThing